filswan/python-mcs-sdk/README.md

 ```

 ### Upload and Delete Files
-Uploading file to Buckets is similar to MCS.
-However, Buckets does not allow 2 file with the same name within 1 bucket.
+Uploading file to Bucket is similar to MCS.
+However, Bucket does not allow 2 file with the same name within 1 bucket.
 Therefore, you might want to use different file name when uploading the same file mulitple times to a bucket.
 ```python
 api.upload_to_bucket(<bucket_name>, <file_name>, <file_path>)
 ```